Chapter 1

 Ensuring delivery of domestic commitments needs faster and stronger activity under the existing plans.
 Our plans should also link the Scottish Government’s work on domestic and international issues, providing a comprehensive and credible policy platform on climate change, as well as addressing the climate impacts of our imports and exports.
 In driving a Just Transition away from fossil fuels, Scotland must make sure that policies and programmes simultaneously address poverty and inequality, in Scotland and overseas.
 After all, the climate crisis is caused by inequality; it’s causing more inequality; and the response to it could – if not purposefully designed to be just and equitable – entrench inequality.
 As well as protecting us from some of the challenges a changing climate brings, adopting these policies would also help create jobs, boost the economy and make our society fairer and healthier.

-Historical emissions from activity in Scotland by sector plus international aviation and shipping, in millions of tonnes of carbon dioxide equivalent (MtCO2e) 8
+Figure 3: historical emissions from activity in Scotland by sector plus international aviation and shipping, in millions of tonnes of carbon dioxide equivalent (MtCO2e)6

 Early and extensive public engagement is essential to communicate the benefits of climate action and ensure that new policies are understood and well received.